 Are Epsom Salt Baths Good For You?

 I feel like I should start by saying, I'm not a bath person.
 Give me a hot shower—with good water pressure—and I'm happy, relaxed and clean.
 But baths are popular with plenty of people and for good reason.
-For starters, they can turn your bathroom into a bit of a spa (try these DIY recipes for a spa day at home).
+For starters, they can turn your bathroom into a bit of a spa.
 Soaking feels relaxing.
 But beyond the mental health benefits of taking a breather in the bath, are there other benefits to bathing?
 More specifically to adding epsom salts to your bath?
 I dug in more to the research to find out—and to see if I could be convinced to switch over from showers.

 New research, published in Heart this year, found that taking a bath could be great for your heart health.
 People who took a bath most days of the week had a lower risk of developing heart disease and stroke, over a 19-year period.
 It's not just that baths are relaxing—and we know stress is linked to heart disease.
 The researchers think that the heat from the water helped improve vascular function, the same way that exercise does (although exercise is still super important for your health!).
 Three baths a week were needed to see benefits for your heart.
 Other research shows that taking baths regularly may help lower blood pressure and help you sleep better.
 Plus, a hot bath may burn as many calories as a walk.

 All those benefits are convincing me to fill up my tub, but should I add epsom salts too?
 Epsom salts are not the same as the salt you'd find on your table (sodium chloride).
 Epsom salts are actually magnesium sulfate and named after Epsom, a town in England.
 People add Epsom salts to their bath where they dissolve and the claim is that then the minerals can absorb into your skin for extra health benefits.
 Many Epsom salt products also have added essential oils and some soaking salts are a mix of sea salt and Epsom salts.